philip-akerfeldt/sanity-plugin-media-elux/README.md

 ## What is it?

+A Sanity Studio v3 plugin that extends media handling capabilities with custom enhancements, based on a fork of an original plugin by Sanity.io.

 A convenient way to browse, manage and refine your [Sanity](https://www.sanity.io/) assets.

 Use it standalone as a browser, or optionally hook it up as a [custom asset source](https://www.sanity.io/docs/custom-asset-sources) and use it to power both image and file selection too.